FormidableLabs/denim/README.md

 Special files like `.npmrc`, `.npmignore`, and `.gitignore` in a `templates/` directory are critical to the correct publishing / git lifecycle of a created project.
-However, publishing `templates/` to npm as part of publishing the archetype and even initializing off of a local file path via `npm pack` does not work well with the basic layout of:
+However, publishing `templates/` to npm as part of publishing the module and even initializing off of a local file path via `npm pack` does not work well with the basic layout of:

 ```